 The effective alignment of the supply chain from designers to contractors is already delivering innovations that were not previously envisaged as part of the emission reduction pathways that fostered this thinking.
 This is a reassuring sign that it is possible to elevate our low carbon trajectory, but it requires greater effort and collaboration from the rest of the industry.

 And there is certainly a business incentive.
 Those who can deliver this infrastructure in accordance with the NZ’s zero carbon ambitions will be best placed to win work over the next three decades.
-Current figures reveal reductions in operational carbon are being offset by increased capital carbon.
-The bulk of capital carbon is found in construction materials and onsite activity.
-There is significant scope for reductions through low carbon materials, but many suppliers say few designers are specifying them.

 Manufacturers can calculate the carbon footprint of their products – considering constituent materials, the energy that goes into the manufacturing process and delivery to site using PAS 2050 methodology, the specification for assessing the greenhouse gas emissions of goods and services.